Volutella buxi and Cylindrocladium buxicola

 Late cutting can lead to frost damage, later causing the outer leaves to die giving a white surface on hedges and topiary.
 This may be mistaken for Blight, but the underlying foliage will be green and will regrow.
 To avoid this any trimming should be carried out no later than September to allow new growth time to harden off.

-Alternative plants to use for topiary and parterres are the Box-leaved Holly (Ilex Crenata), Box-Leaf Honeysuckle (Lonicera nitida), Euonymus, Pittisporum, Myrtle (Myrtus communis), Sweet Box (Sarcococca confusa) or Yew (Taxus baccata).
+Buxus sempervirens 'Handsworthiensis' with larger fleshier leaves is said to be resistant or recovers well if affected.
+Alternative plants to use for topiary and parterres are the Box-leaved Holly (Ilex Crenata), Box-Leaf Honeysuckle (Lonicera nitida), Euonymus fortunei, Pittisporum, Myrtle (Myrtus communis), Sweet Box (Sarcococca confusa) or Yew (Taxus baccata).

 A recently discovered threat causing defoliation to Box (Boxwood) is the Box Tree Caterpillar (Cydalima perspectalis) the larva of a moth native to east Asia which can strip the foliage.
-It first appeared in Europe in 2007, but some have been found in Buckinghamshire and Hertfordshire.
-The caterpillars are similar in colour to the Large Cabbage White Butterfly larvae with a black head.
+It first appeared in Europe in 2007, first spotted in Buckinghamshire and Hertfordshire, the caterpillars are now throughout the British Isles.
+They are similar in colour to the Large Cabbage White Butterfly larvae with a black head.
 Another symptom which may be spotted first is webbing among the foliage.
 Pick off the caterpillars or prune out infested material with defoliation and webbing.
+There is a biological control which uses a strain of the microorganism Bacillus Thuringiensis subspecies Aizawai (Bta), (trade name XenTari).
 Insecticides containing pyrethrum, deltamethrin or cyhalothrin may work.
 Any sightings should be reported to the RHS at Wisley.

 Back to article on Plant Diseases